 NCEA Level 3 Drama 301

 Drama is an approved subject for University entrance.
-The study of Drama can lead to many career paths as it builds empathy, collaborative skills, creativity and the ability to manage oneself and others by successfully communication.
+The study of Drama can lead to many career paths as it builds empathy, collaborative skills, creativity and the ability to manage oneself and others through successful communication.
+A number of students go on to study the subject at a tertiary level.

-Scholarship Drama is an option for those who are at a consistently high level.
+Scholarship Drama is an option for those who are at a consistently high level of commitment and performance.

 Contributions and Equipment/Stationery